tizonia/tizonia-openmax-il/README.md

 MSM is used to generate a number of state machines that control the tunneled OpenMAX IL components for the various playback uses cases.
 The state machines are quite large and MSM is known for not being easy on the compilers.
-Building `tizonia` requires quite a bit of RAM (~2 GB).
+Building `tizonia` requires quite a bit of RAM (~2.5 GB).

-You may see GCC crashing like below; simply keep running `make -j1` or `make -j1 install` until the application is fully built (it will eventually, given the sufficient amount RAM).
+You may see GCC crashing like below; simply keep running `make -j1` or `make -j1 install` until the application is fully built (it will finish eventually, given the sufficient amount RAM).

 ```bash